- Travel Insurance

 Most standard travel insurance policies will cover ‘cycling’, however, activities such as off-road cycling or cycling at altitude may require additional cover, so check the T&Cs carefully.

 Another thing to consider is that a standard policy won’t usually cover your bike, cycle accessories, or repatriation of your bike, so it’s always worth investigating specialist bike specific travel insurance policies.
-Visit our cycling travel insurance page for more information.Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+Visit our cycling travel insurance page for more information.*Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+This code entitles you to an additional 5% off your policy, and is a discount from the base price, not including the additional cost of optional extensions or any additional medical premium.

 To get a quote please choose one of the following policy types;